 11 things to do this summer at Lydford Gorge

-Read on to find out about 11 things to do using the natural resources of the gorge.
+Read on to find out about 11 things to do using the natural resources of the gorge in 2019.
 By taking part you also help us to look after this special place.

 1. Follow wild animal tracks through the gorge

 Tuesday 23 July to Sunday 8 September, 10am-4.30pm

 Can your family discover which wild animals have left their footprints all around the gorge?
 Check sheets will be available for a donation from visitor reception.